-4 Amazingly Simple Steps to Make a Biweekly Budget in
+4 Amazingly Simple Steps to Make a Biweekly Budget This Year!

 If you are new to every other week paychecks, you may be wondering, what’s the best way to budget for biweekly paychecks and monthly bills?
 You may be surprised just how simple it really can be.